sparkletown/sparkle/docs/code-style.md

 # Code Style

+---

+**NOTE**:

+Most of the information in this document is meant to help keep the code looking similar and predictable while being worked on by different people.
+It isn't meant to be rigid and static, but a suggestion.
+Thus, rule of thumb:

+1. use your own best judgement
+2. try to follow style of code in place
+3. notify others of issues and possible improvements

+---

 ## Style Sheets (coding/design)

 Over the course of the codebase there has been a revolving door of different